TimeMachine1994/081925-SvelteTweb/MULTI_STREAM_RECORDING_SYSTEM.md

 ## 🎯 How It Works

-Your memorial pages now support **multiple streams and recordings** with smart display logic.
+Your event pages now support **multiple streams and recordings** with smart display logic.

 ---